michaelrambeau/package-jason/README.md

 const result = await packageJason("react");
 ```

-We will get a JSON `tree` and `meta` data about the packages scanned:
+You will get a JSON `tree` and `meta` data about the packages scanned:

 - total: total number of packages found during the scanning process (10 packages)
 - count: number of unique packages found, because the same package can be included by several sub-dependencies (7 packages)